 Plugins do not typically track the performance of your Schema Markup, nor do they provide insights for improving it.
 You can use Google Search Console to assess how your Schema Markup is performing, but you will need to analyze the data on your own, and you will be limited to the rich result enhancement reports available in GSC.

-With the Schema App solution, we kick off our partnership by asking you what your desired outcomes are.
+With the Schema App solution, we kick off our partnership by asking you your desired outcomes.
 Our goal is to help you achieve those objectives through your Schema Markup strategy.
+You’ll also have access to Schema Performance Analytics, which provides more granular data on your Schema Markup performance than Google Search Console.

 Plugins are good for organizations that are just starting out with Schema Markup and have fewer types of content on their site.
-However, as your content grows, you will need to be more intentional with your Schema Markup strategy to ensure its accuracy and efficacy.
+However, as your content grows, you will need to be more intentional with your Schema Markup strategy to maximize its semantic value.